-Dr. Madden obtained his BSc. and Ph.D. in Biochemistry from the University of London, U.K. He has held several senior academic and industry positions including Assistant Professor in Pharmacology at the University of British Columbia and Senior Director, Technology Development and Licensing at Tekmira Pharmaceuticals (formerly INEX Pharmaceuticals).
+Dr. Madden obtained his BSc. and Ph.D. in Biochemistry from the University of London, U.K. He has held several senior academic and industry positions including Assistant Professor in Pharmacology at the University of British Columbia and Senior Director, Technology Development and Licensing at Tekmira Pharmaceuticals.

-In addition to the current partnerships with CureVac and BioNTech, Dr. Madden has headed the development of the cationic lipid MC3 and the LNP carrier used by Alnylam Pharmaceuticals for Onpattro™.
-Onpattro™ was approved in 2018 in the U.S. and Europe for the treatment of transthyretin amyloidosis, a rare condition characterized by an abnormal buildup of a protein called amyloid in the body’s organs and tissues.
-Onpattro™ is the first in a new class of drugs, called RNAi therapeutics, to receive regulatory approval.
+Dr. Madden headed the team that developed the cationic lipid MC3 and the LNP carrier used by Alnylam Pharmaceuticals for ONPATTRO®.
+ONPATTRO was approved in 2018 in the U.S. and Europe for the treatment of transthyretin amyloidosis, a rare condition characterized by an abnormal buildup of a protein called amyloid in the body’s organs and tissues.
+ONPATTRO is the first in a new class of drugs, called RNAi therapeutics, to receive regulatory approval.

-While Dr. Madden is respected globally for his professional expertise and achievements, he has also earned a reputation for his collaborative approach.
-Dr. Madden credits the success of Acuitas Therapeutics and its exceptional standing on the world stage to the team’s commitment to excellence and the company’s culture of cooperation internally and externally.
+While Dr. Madden is internationally respected for his professional expertise and achievements, he has also earned a reputation for his collaborative approach.
+He credits the success of Acuitas Therapeutics and its exceptional standing on the world stage to the team’s commitment to excellence and the company’s culture of cooperation, both internally and externally.

 Dr. Madden has over 60 publications in peer-reviewed journals relating to LNP technology and the development of pharmaceutical products, including recent publications in Nature.
 In 2020, Dr. Madden was made a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) in recognition of his contributions to the field of nucleic acid delivery.